 As we begin to emerge from a tumultuous time in our country, many are eager to experience the world ahead—free of curfews and public health mandates.
 For our community, in particular, the future is hazy.
 With spikes in anti-Asian incidents, we’re processing the impact the last few years have had on our identities and reflecting on what our futures could potentially look like.

-Ahead lies a snapshot of the AAPI experience in 2022, as told by experts in psychology, thought leaders, and community tastemakers.
+Ahead lies a snapshot of the AAPI experience, as told by experts in psychology, thought leaders, and community tastemakers.

 Meet the Expert

 - Linda Yoon, LCSW, is a Korean American psychotherapist and founder of Yellow Chair Collective, a California-based psychotherapist group composed of predominantly AAPI professionals.
 Prior to the pandemic, Yellow Chair Collective began support groups for the AAPI community, anticipating the need for a safe space for the AAPI community to process collective trauma.
 The organization continues to have support groups geared toward the AAPI experience.